numpy/numpy/doc/source/reference/simd/how-it-works.rst

 *********************************
-How does the cpu dispatcher work?
+How does the CPU dispatcher work?
 *********************************

 NumPy dispatcher is based on multi-source compiling, which means taking